Additional foreign acquirer duty

 AFAD residential land does not include land used for hotels and motels.

-This guide explains who a foreign person is for the purposes of AFAD and how the additional duty is applied to relevant transactions.
+This guide explains who a foreign person is for the purposes of AFAD, how the additional duty is assessed, and how to apply for reassessments and ex gratia relief.